Code-Institute-Submissions/User-Centric-Frontend-Development-Milestone-Project-1/README.md

 # Cottage Tea Rooms

-This is a front-end website for 'Cottage Tea Rooms' cafe.
-It is a lovely, historic irish cafe in Old Firhouse Village.
+This is a front-end website for 'Cottage Tea Rooms' cafe, which is a lovely, historic irish cafe in Old Firhouse Village.<br>
 In the website there is information about the cafe itself, options to book a table, contact the cafe directly, information about their working hours and their menu/prices.<br>
 This website was created as a project for Code Institute.